 Dr. Beth Travis graduated from Ohio State University in both 1994 and 1998, receiving first her Bachelors of Science and then her Doctor of Optometry degrees.
 During optometry school, Dr. Travis was a research assistant for OSU Managed Health Care Systems, studying primarily outcomes management.

 Dr. Travis is a member of the TriVillage Lions Club, the Ohio Optometric Association as well as the American Optometric Association.
 She participates in the Realeyes program, designed to teach school aged children more about vision and eyesight.
 Dr. Travis also serves as a board examiner for NBEO, National Board of Examiners of Optometry.

 Dr. Travis enjoys providing a range of care that spans the decades of one's lifetime: from InfantSEE for babies to pediatric, adolescent, adult and elderly eye exams, including low vision rehabilitation.
 As a 25 year veteran of contact lens wear, Dr. Travis enjoys fitting all modalities of contact lenses.

-Dr. Travis lives in Upper Arlington with her husband, Greg DeNaeyer, who is an optometrist downtown at Arena Eye Surgeons, and their two children, Ethan and Andrew.
+Dr. Travis lives in Upper Arlington with her husband, Greg DeNaeyer, who is an optometrist in downtown Columbus at Arena Eye Surgeons, and their two children, Ethan and Andrew.